payne/documentation/quickReference/Ember-Quick-Reference.md

   name: 'Tom Waits'
 });
 Object Class
-Good for holding transient data and being a “proto-model”.
+Good for holding transient data and being a "proto-model".
 You define one like this:
 App.Artist = Em.Object.extend({
 id: null,
   name: null